jordixvb/jordixvb/README.md

 ## 🚀 About Me

+I'm a **digital entrepreneur and FiveM project leader** passionate about building innovative solutions at the intersection of gaming, technology, and artificial intelligence.

+* 🏛️ **Founder of TEMPESTA GROUP** — Leading a thriving organization dedicated to developing cutting-edge digital projects for the FiveM community.
+I manage multiple initiatives focused on creating advanced roleplay ecosystems and fostering collaborative growth.
-* 🏢 **CEO of TempestaRP** — Advanced FiveM server in development, powered by custom Lua scripts and community-driven economy.
+* 🎮 **CEO of TempestaRP** — Spearheading an advanced FiveM roleplay server in development, powered by custom Lua scripts and community-driven economy.
+Part of TEMPESTA GROUP ecosystem.
-* 🏢 **Founder of EVOLVE MEDIA DIGITAL** — Digital marketing agency specializing in web development, e-commerce, and strategic online presence.
+* 🏢 **Founder of EVOLVE MEDIA DIGITAL** — Digital marketing agency (currently in transition).
+Planning a strategic rebranding to better reflect new direction and services.
+* 🤖 **AI Integration & Automation Specialist** — Actively working with generative AI models to enhance digital products, streamline workflows, and create intelligent solutions that drive innovation.
 * 💻 Building modern web platforms with **Next.js, React, Node.js** — focused on user experience, performance, and security.
 * 🔐 Learning and experimenting with **serverless architectures, automation, and DevOps best practices**.
-* 🎮 Exploring **FiveM development**, **Lua scripting**, and game server optimization.
 * 🤝 Open to collaborating with teams seeking **full-stack solutions, digital transformation, or strategic growth**.
-* 💬 Ask me about **full-stack development, AI generative models, hardening systems, or digital growth strategies**.
+* 💬 Ask me about **full-stack development, AI generative models, FiveM project leadership, hardening systems, or digital business growth strategies**.

 ---